bdcaf/cookiecutter_dotfile/README.md

 **a little warning**
 `make` runs commands in the `Makefile`.
 Spend a little time familiarizing you with the code in there - bad people might hide malicious code in there.
 It could also be abused to exfiltrate data.
+The code in the default `Makefile` is reasonable simple - actually just one line doing anything (line 4) - and a few empty definitions.
+If you find one containing lots of code be wary.

 License
 -------